The Speed Art Museum – North Addition and Central Utility Building

 - HVAC building automation with remote access capabilities.

-- Lighting and shade control building automation with remote access capabilities.
+- Automatic lighting and shade control integrated with the building automation system.

 - Campus style telecommunications pathway infrastructure.